-At the time of writing (July 2023) the Qantas Hong Kong Lounge has extended its opening hours from 12 noon through to 11pm every day.
+At the time of writing (December 2023) the Qantas Hong Kong Lounge has extended its opening hours from 7.30am through to 11pm every day.

-Those hours means the Qantas Hong Kong Lounge can be a go-to ahead of afternoon and evening flights by Cathay Pacific, Japan Airlines and Malaysia Airlines as well as overnights by the likes of British Airways, Finnair and Qatar Airways.
+Those hours means the Qantas Hong Kong Lounge can be a go-to ahead of most daytime flights by Cathay Pacific, Japan Airlines and Malaysia Airlines as well as overnights by the likes of British Airways, Finnair and Qatar Airways.

 Visiting the Qantas Hong Kong Lounge

 The Qantas Hong Kong Lounge is located just across from Terminal 1’s Gate 5.

 After checking in for your Qantas flight at Terminal 1’s J check-in desks, head to the adjacent Departures (North) checkpoint and after clearing security and immigration, take a sharp turn right – that’ll set you onto a walkway leading straight to the Qantas Hong Kong Lounge.

 At first glance the Qantas Hong Kong Lounge looks deceptively small, but the relatively narrow footprint stretches on and on through multiple seating and dining areas, allowing space for almost 300 travellers.